AdaCore/training_material/courses/gnatmetric/labs/010_gnatmetric.lab.rst

   .. container:: animate

     - :command:`gnatmetric -P lab.gpr`
-    - Metrics are displayed on the console
+    - **Metrics are displayed on the console**

-* Then, put detailed metrics into a :filename:`metrics` folder
+* Then, put detailed metrics into a :filename:`output` folder

   .. container:: animate

-    - :command:`gnatmetric -P lab.gpr --output-dir=metrics`
+    - :command:`gnatmetric -P lab.gpr --output-dir=output`
-    - Metrics are displayed on the console and .metrix file is built for each source file
+    - **Metrics are displayed on the console and .metrix file is built for each source file**

-* Next, stop outputting to the console (all the information is in :filename:`metrics`)
+* Next, stop outputting to the console (all the information is in :filename:`output`)

   .. container:: animate

-  - :command:`gnatmetric -P lab.gpr --output-dir=metrics --no-text-output`
+    - :command:`gnatmetric -P lab.gpr --output-dir=output --no-text-output`
-  - Not much displayed on the console and .metrix file is built for each source file
+    - **Not much displayed on the console and .metrix file is built for each source file**